Inshore Fishing Guide

 Tampa Bay has been classified as an “Estuary of National Significance” by the United States Environmental Protection Agency, and has two National Parks located near the mouth of the Bay.
 It has over 200 species of fish that call Tampa Bay home which gives us plenty of opportunity, year-round, to get out and fish!
 Light tackle fishing on our flats, coastal waterways, and beaches opens up so many opportunities.
 Whether the fish are pressured and demand a real offering, the conditions don’t allow us to do what we had planned out, or we want to put some fish in the cooler for dinner, our charter is directly catered to it!
 Our state has a year round fishery, and there is always something to target inshore in and around Tampa Bay.

-- Redfish never really slow down because of their ability to withstand a wide temperature range.
-They adjust to the heat by rushing to the mangroves when there is enough water for them to get there, and only really put the feed bags on and tail in the evenings when the low incoming tide is timed with the sunset.
+There is enough water for them to get there, and only really put the feed bags on and tail in the evenings when the low incoming tide is timed with the sunset.
 The best way to catch a lot of fish this time of year, is to dead-stick a Ladyfish chunk on the mangrove points that stick out off the shoreline, and setting up so the smell from the chunk is moving down the shoreline and away from your position.
 Artificial’s for sight fishing would need to be weedless, because the grass is incredibly long and typically, there is a lot of it on the surface as well in the hot months.
-Weedless spoons and heavy weighted weedless soft Jerkbaits are some of my favorite, because you can cover a ton of water and still effectively sight fish with them when the opportunity presents itself.
+Weedless spoons and heavy weighted weedless soft Jerkbaits are some of my favorite, because you can cover a ton of water and still effectively sight fish with them when the opportunity presents itself

 The ever rotating weather patterns and changing of seasons ultimately dictates what we can target on our flats of Tampa Bay, and how we are going to do it.
 We don’t always have perfect conditions or the fish can be spooky enough to force us to change our technique, method, and approach, but the best part is we have an outstanding year round fishery!